defold/doc/docs/en/manuals/sound.md

 ```

 ::: important
 It does not work to have the gate listen to `play_sound` messages since that name is reserved by the Defold engine.
-You will get unexpected behavior if you do use reserved message names.
+You will get unexpected behavior if you use reserved message names.
 :::